Chocolate banana cocktail. The recipe is below (photos #1, #2 and #3 © Bacardi).

-Weekends are time for testing new cocktail recipes.
-The one below is from the Facundo Rum Collection, a luxury portfolio.
+Weekends are a time for testing new cocktail recipes.
+The Chocolate Banana Cocktail Recipe below is from the Facundo Rum Collection, a luxury portfolio.

 If we were lucky enough to have a bottle, we’d sip it straight as the rum was intended, and substitute another white rum in the cocktail.